 7) What is Statistical Process Control (SPC)?

-Enhance your organisational efficiency through our Lean Six Sigma Green Belt Course - join us today!
+Enhance your organisational efficiency through the Lean Six Sigma Green Belt Course - Join with us today!

 Sample Answer: The Six Sigma methodology is a way of trying to improve quality by reducing variations and defects within processes.
 This, in turn, will improve quality, efficiency, and customer satisfaction.
 It is about systematically trying to look for the source of that variation and trying to eliminate the same for flawless or near-perfect results.